MONEI/docs/docs/monei-js-api.md

 ### Using monei.js as a module

-We also provide an npm package that makes it easier to load and use monei.js as a module.
+We also provide an npm package, that makes it easier to load and use monei.js as a module.

 ```shell script
 npm i @monei-js/components